strimzi/proposals/062-UseKRaft-feature-gate-promotion.md

 The `UseKRaft` feature gate allows users and developers of the Strimzi operator to deploy and manage a KRaft-based Kafka cluster.
 It was originally introduced in May 2022 in the [Strimzi Proposal #36 - KRaft support: ZooKeeper-less Kafka](https://github.com/strimzi/proposals/blob/main/036-kraft-mode.md).
-When it was introduced, there were still a significant limitations to the KRaft mode both in Apache Kafka as well as in Strimzi.
+When introduced, KRaft mode in both Apache Kafka and Strimzi had significant limitations.
-Therefore it did not introduced any timeline for the graduation of the feature gate and till today it is in the _alpha_ stage and disabled by default.
+Consequently, no specific timeline was established for the graduation of the feature gate.
+Currently, the feature gate remains in the _alpha_ stage and is disabled by default.
 While there are still some remaining limitations in Apache Kafka and Strimzi, they are less significant than they were when the original proposal was written.
 This proposal aims to create a plan for the graduation of the `UseKraft` feature gate and the changes related to it.